 Global soil mask map can be derived using a combination of land cover maps and biomass / urbanization indices.

-SoilGrids tries to follow closely the GlobalSoilMap specifications (http://globalsoilmap.net/specifications), but primarily focuses on coarser resolution predictions (1 km, 250 m).
-SoilGrids portrays only global, or coarse scale, variation of soil properties and the general idea of the GSIF approach to global soil mapping is that coarser resolution imagery should be merged with finer resolution soil property maps (100 m, 30 m and finer) produced by local, national and regional agencies.
+SoilGrids tries to follow closely the GlobalSoilMap specifications (GlobalSoilMap specifications), but primarily focuses on coarser resolution predictions (1 km, 250 m).
+SoilGrids portrays only global, or coarse scale, variation of soil properties and the general idea of our approach to global soil mapping is that coarser resolution imagery should be merged with finer resolution soil property maps (100 m, 30 m and finer) produced by local, national and regional agencies.
 The merged product would possibly be the best possible combined prediction of soil properties / classes that can then serve decision makers.
 We refer to this is as the "participatory top-down / bottom-up approach to multiscale soil data merging".
 The data merging (or data fusion) principle is explained in the scheme below.

 A proposed global framework for multiscale merging of spatial predictions: the top-down / bottom-up approach.

 Another difference between SoilGrids and GlobalSoilMap is that SoilGrids also provide predictions of soil types (FAO's World Reference Base Groups and USDA's Soil Taxonomy suborders), while GlobalSoilMap focuses only on 10+ soil properties.